limingcan562/fecmjs/README.md

 1. Collection of common front-end methods to facilitate normal development

-2. Applicable to mobile terminal (some methods come from the Internet)
+2. Applicable to mobile terminal, `PC` terminal, mobile terminal first (some methods come from the Internet)

 3. Modular development for easy reference